Court Interpreter Program

 Oral Exam

-The oral exam is the fourth step in the credentialing process.
+The oral exam is the third step in the credentialing process.

-The National Center of State Courts’ oral performance examination is “designed to determine whether candidates possess the minimum levels of language knowledge and interpreting skills required to perform competently during court proceedings.”
-The test measures candidate’s command of his/her language pair as well as interpreting skills in the three modes of interpretation: simultaneous, consecutive and sight translation.
+The National Center of State Courts' oral performance examination is "designed to determine whether candidates possess the minimum levels of language knowledge and interpreting skills required to perform competently during court proceedings."
+The test measures candidates' command of their language pair as well as interpreting skills in the three modes of interpretation: simultaneous, consecutive and sight translation.

 Candidates may be tested in any of the languages available through the National Center of State Courts.